Dr Stefanie Hills

 About me

 I am a Computational Sociolinguist with a particular interest in Digital Media Discourse and Argumentation and related applications of Natural Language Processing and Artificial Intelligence.
 I joined the University of Stirling’s Division of Communications, Media and Culture as Lecturer (Assistant Professor) in Digital Media in October 2022.
-Prior to this I was a Postdoctoral Research Associate at the University of Sheffield’s School of English, where I contributed to the highly interdisciplinary Many Happy Returns project and Postdoctoral Research Associate in the Department of Communication and Media at the University of Liverpool.
+Prior to this I was a Postdoctoral Research Associate at the University of Sheffield (School of English) and the University of Liverpool (Department of Communication and Media).
 I hold a PhD in Information Management from Loughborough University, an MSc in Forensic Speech Science from the University of York, and an MA (hons.) in English & Language – Linguistics from the University of Aberdeen.
 In 2022 I was awarded Fellowship of the Higher Education Academy (FHEA).
 Between 2013 and 2022 I was an Associate Lecturer in Research Methods at the University of Northampton.
-For the calendar year 2024, I was awarded a James Buchanan Fellowship in political economy at the Mercatus Center at George Mason University.

-In addition to my academic posts, I also have over a decade of industry experience as a Computational Linguist in the Speech and Language Technology sector, where I have worked on a number of market-leading products for several high-profile end-clients.
+In addition to my academic posts, I also have over 15 years of industry experience as a Computational Linguist in the Speech and Language Technology sector, where I have worked on a number of market-leading products for several high-profile end-clients.

 Research